COSC499-CAPSTONE-GROUP/Team-GitHub-Exercise-1/README.md

 #### Overview

-By saying I'm _Finding min_ I'm inferring that I'm evaluating which value is the minimum integer value from a given array that
+By saying I'm _Finding min_ I'm inferring that I'm evaluating which value is the minimum integer value from a given array that only contains integer values.
+This is what the **min.java** file will do.

+#### The findMin method